kaidez/javascript-prototype-screencast/scripts/01-script.md

 I'll be using JavaScript to display information about various types of homes.
 I'll begin by creating a "Blueprint" constructor function (or a Blueprint "class") that will represent the basic design of a house.

-So a house has floors and bedrooms bathrooms and so on and so on.
+So a house has bedrooms and bathrooms and floors and so on and so on.
 All those things will be defined as properties of the Blueprint class.

 This class will also have 2 methods: the first one will configure various home options.
 The will be able to define whether or not a home has a pool, what type of floors does it have and few other things, and I'll also be able to override some options.

 The things that I can override are already-existing properties like the bedrooms and bathrooms I just mentioned.
 I'll be able to do all this with the first method I create.

-My second method will display all these home options on a web page.   and one that displays these options on a web page.
+My second method will display all these home options on a web page.
+It will build some web page elements in browser memory like ul and li tags, load the home option information into these tags, and then place them on the page.

+All of this will be done off-DOM using JavaScript methods like createElement and createDocumentFragment.
+Shameless-self promotion: to learn more about create page elements off-DOM, see my previous screencast on the subject via link you see here.